rdrozdov/Notes-JDBC/Readme.txt

 My own project in which I implemented a simple console application that works with MySQL via JDBC.
+With this work I want to show my basic knowledge of working with MySQL and JDBC.

 First you have to run the MySQL script NotesJDBCCreationScript.sql.
 It crteates correct database on your local MySQL server.